by James Morris

 Sadly, debates about whether climate change is real have slowed attempts to do something about it.
 In his recent op-ed in The Boston Globe, Freeman Dyson, professor emeritus at the Institute of Advanced Study at Princeton, writes (stunningly) that “the main effect of carbon dioxide on the ecology of the planet has nothing to do with climate.”

 It’s hard to know where to begin with statements like this.
 Carbon dioxide is a greenhouse gas.
 This is a well-known fact, and is not in any way controversial.
-Greenhouse gases let sunlight through, but trap heat beneath them.
-In this way, they act like window panes in a greenhouse, or like a blanket covering the Earth.
-In fact, without carbon dioxide and other greenhouse gases like water vapor in the atmosphere, the Earth would be far colder than it is now.
-We couldn’t live without greenhouse gases.
+Greenhouse gases let solar radiation through, but trap heat beneath them.
+In this way, they act like window panes in a greenhouse.
+In fact, without carbon dioxide and other greenhouse gases like methane and water vapor in the atmosphere, the Earth would be far colder than it is now.
+Life on Earth wouldn’t be possible without them.

 So, to say that carbon dioxide has no effect on climate is simply incorrect.
-We can debate what the consequences will be of increased carbon dioxide in the atmosphere.
+We can debate how warm the Earth will get over time.
 And we can debate what we should do about it.
 But facts are not up for debate: we know that carbon dioxide is a greenhouse gas and therefore affects climate.
 And we know that carbon dioxide levels in the atmosphere are increasing.

-Climate change is similar.
-Imagine for a second that it is real and we do nothing about it.
-What will be the consequences?
-According to the models, rising sea levels, severe storms and drought, loss of glaciers and the polar ice sheets, and flooding of coastal and other low-lying areas.
+All models come with some measure of uncertainty.
+Common sense (and basic tenets of risk management) teach us that in the face of uncertainty and great potential risks, it’s best to err on the side of caution.
+If the models are accurate or underestimate the risks, the consequences of inaction are dire: rising sea levels, severe storms and drought, loss of glaciers and the polar ice sheets, and flooding of coastal and other low-lying areas.
 Many of these changes will disproportionately affect developing countries.

-Now let’s consider the reverse – it isn’t real and we act.
-The consequences?
+What about the consequences of action if the models overestimate the risks?
 We have cleaner, renewable energy.
 We don’t have to turn to hydraulic fracturing (or “fracking”), with its potential to pollute the groundwater, for sources of energy.
-We don’t have to depend on fossil fuels, which are a limited resource.
+We don’t have to depend on fossil fuels, which are limited resources.
 Fossil fuels, after all, are the fossil remains of organisms that lived hundreds of millions of years ago – and they are neither renewable nor limitless.

 Which would you choose?